zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

     }
     ```

-The source location for the contents of the IFrame is passed to the container using the **source** property in the **FxBlade.Options** (second parameter in the code snippet above).
+**NOTE**: The source location for the contents of the IFrame is sent to the container by using the `source` property.

-<a name="introduction-to-blade-kinds-introduction-to-appblades-using-the-ibiza-command-bar-in-your-appblade"></a>
+<a name="the-ibiza-command-bar"></a>
-#### Using the Ibiza command bar in your AppBlade
+## The Ibiza command bar

-You can use the Ibiza command bar in your AppBlade and leverage the framework support while getting some consistency in the experience.
-In this case, you need to add a **CommandBar** to your PDL and configure it in your **ViewModel**.
-This is **optional**.
+The Ibiza command bar can optionally be used in an AppBlade to leverage Framework support and make Azure navigation a more consistent experience.
+To use a command bar, add it to the PDL file for the extension PDL and configure it in the AppBlade ViewModel, as in the following example.

-Using the CommandBar is the same than in any other existing scenarios.
-The code snippet below shows an example of setting a CommandBar in your AppBlade view-model.

 ```typescript